-In Fig. 6, we study the algorithms performance with the different configurations of $n{\rm H}$.
-As $n{\rm H}$ increases, the available number of the UAV hovering height increases.
-When $n{\rm H}$ increases, the number of sensors covered by it increases.
+In Fig. 6, we study the algorithms performance with the different configurations of n_H .
+As n_H increases, the available number of the UAV hovering height increases.
+When n_H increases, the number of sensors covered by it increases.
 On the other hand, as UAV height increases, the number of sensors meeting the constraint of γ_0 decreases.
-This indicates that, the performance gain brought by increasing $n{\rm H}$ is decreased when $n{\rm H}$ is sufficiently large as shown in Fig. 4.
-Similar to the cases in Fig. 3, In Fig.4 (a), the collected data amount increases due to the increased number of sensors covered by the UAV.
-In Fig. 6 (b), as $n{\rm H}$ increases, the data collection delay increases because the UAV should spend more time for learning the UAV flight to collect the data.
-In Fig. 6 (c), as $n{\rm H}$ increases, the energy-efficiency decreases under the configuration in Table I. It is notably that if P_v and P_s is decreased by the improved UAV technologies, the energy-efficiency can also increase as $n{\rm H}$ increases.
-We do not provide these simulation results under the small P_v and P_s due to the page save.
+This indicates that the performance gain brought by increasing n_H is decreased when n_H is sufficiently large as shown in Fig. 4.
+Similar to the cases in Fig. 3, in Fig. 4(a), the collected data amount increases due to the increased number of sensors covered by UAV.
+In Fig. 6(b), as n_H increases, the data collection delay increases because the UAV should spend more time for learning the UAV flight to collect the data.
+In Fig. 6(c), as n_H increases, the energy efficiency decreases under the configuration in Table I. It is notable that if P{ν} and P_s are decreased